Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 (Impact)

 Gradually, the relationship with the client improved.
-He became more reasonable in his demands and the quality of the team’s work improved, as they were no longer being motivated by stress and fear.
-Three months later, this account was taking up 30% less hours of work than it was previously.
+He became more reasonable in his demands, and the quality of the team’s work improved, as they were no longer being motivated by stress and fear.
+Three months later, this account was taking up 30% fewer hours of work than it was previously.

 (Lessons)

-6. Tell me about a time you adapted well to change
+2.6 Tell me about a time you adapted well to change↑

 It’s not just start-ups and disruptive tech firms that tell their employees to “move fast and break things”.
-These days, many different industries are in a constant state of flux, having to quickly adapt to new and developing technologies (such as AI) and shifting opportunities and challenges.
+These days, many different industries are in a constant state of flux, having to quickly adapt to emerging technologies (such as AI) and shifting opportunities and challenges.

-Suffice to say, if you get the job it’s unlikely you’ll be sitting at your desk doing the same thing for the next ten years.
+Suffice to say, if you get the job, it’s unlikely you’ll be doing the same thing for the next ten years.
 The interviewer wants to know that you’re ready to embrace change when it’s thrown at you and rise to meet new challenges.

-Present yourself as someone who loves to learn new things and is not afraid of a new challenge.
-If you’re struggling for a story from your work, in this answer it’s probably okay to use an example from outside work, as long as it demonstrates a pro-change attitude and outlook.
+Present yourself as someone who loves to learn and is not afraid of new challenges.
+If you’re struggling for a story from your work, it’s probably okay to use an example from outside work, as long as it demonstrates a pro-change attitude and outlook.

 Example answer: